reuschi/smart-photo-frame/README.md

 5. Copy the token and store it in the config file as shown above
 6. Open the conversation with the Bot

 Now the Bot should be ready to receive messages.
 If you send messages to the Bot while the frame is not running, nothing is happening.
-To get a reply on your send photos, you must run the **"main.py"**.
+To get a reply on your send photos, you must run the **main.py**.

 ## Preparing your mailbox

 To only get those mails downloaded that are intended for the photo frame, you should create a subfolder in your mailbox.
-By default the system awaits the folder name to be "Smart Photo Frame".
+By default the system awaits the folder name to be **"Smart Photo Frame"**.
 You can change it in the source code as you want.\
 New mails should be moved automatically to this subfolder or sorted out by an inbox rule.

 ## Creating the automatic run of the script

-To run the frame automatically via bootup you additionally need to add the call of **"main.py"** to the "/etc/rc.local" file.
+To run the frame automatically via bootup you additionally need to add the call of **main.py** to the "/etc/rc.local" file.

 ## Hardware enhancements